daattali/beautiful-jekyll/resources_pages/asking_for_help.md

 The reason for this is that often many students have the same question and it is much more efficient to have them answered in a public forum.
 Beyond that, it's often comforting for students to see other students asking questions, and generally encourages a vibrant Slack ecosystem.

-If you need to ask a course-related question privately, please open up a direct message thread with the lab instructor _and_ the TA(s) for the relevant course.
-This allows the most qualified/available person to answer, and also keeps the others up to date on what is happening in the course.

 #### Anonymity

 If you want to ask a question anonymously, you can invoke the "Anonymous bot" with `/abot`.